Stef-Gijsberts/interfere-synth/report.md

 Interfere is a software sythesizer.
 Musicians use software synthesizers as instruments.
 This is often done inside a Digital Audio Workstation (DAW).

-A DAW is a computer program that processes datastreams, for example coming from a microphone or musical keyboard, with the ultimate goal of producing sound.
+A (software) DAW is a computer program that processes several datastreams, such as the output of a microphone or musical keyboard, with the ultimate goal of producing sound.
 This is often done in realtime.

 Most DAWs can load third party instruments (producing sound) and effects (altering sound)